CCT-M | Modular cylindrically-conical tanks (modular beer fermentors)

-You’re not sure what type of tank you should buy for your brewery or cider house?
-Do not worry about it.
-Take the modular cylindrical-conical tanks and assemble them in a configuration that you actually need.
-You can change a configuration of the modular tanks anytime.
-Tanks that adapt to your current needs.
+Are you not sure which type of the fermentation tank you should buy for the beer or cider production?
+Do not worry about that.
+Purchase the modular cylindrically-conical fermentors and assemble them in a configuration that you currently need.
+You can whenewer change the configuration of your modular fermentors.
+We produce the fermentation tanks which always adapt to your current needs.

-Modular cylindrically-conical tanks CCTM are very versatile products from our production portfolio that enable freely assemble the beer production tank to a configuration that is momentally required by user with respect to the intended use.
-That actual configuration of the tank can be changed at any time to any other configuration using expansion accessories and their combinations, even during full operation when the tank is pressurized and filled with beverage under pressure.
+The CCT-M fermentors are very versatile products from our production portfolio which enable freely assemble the beer production tank to a configuration that is momentally required by user with respect to the intended use.
+A current configuration of the tank can be changed at any time to any other configuration using the optional accessories and their combinations, even during full operation when the tank is filled with a beverage under pressure.

-CCTM modular cylindrical-conical tank consists of two main parts : The pressure vessel – basic tank (BT) and the accessories (MTA).
-Assembling tanks to many desired configurations is possible due to the big number of combinations of expansion accessory that is combined and mounted on the basic tank.
-It is thus possible to equip the modular tank optimal configuration for the desired part of the beverage production process.
+The CCTM modular cylindrically-conical fermentation tank consists of two main parts : The pressure vessel – basic tank (BT) and the optional accessories (MTA).
+Assembling of the tanks to desired configurations is possible due to the big number combinations of expansion accessory that can be combined and mounted on the basic tank.
+It is thus possible to choose an optimal configuration for the desired part of the alcoholic beverage production process.

 The basic tank is a pressure vessel made of stainless steel AISI 304, according to the standards applicable to food production, with a smooth inner surface (surface roughness 2B / 2J is chosen by the customer).
-The basic tank consists of a cylindrical body, conical bottom, arched top bottom, 3-4 feet and of armatures for connection of optional accessories.
-We produce them in versions:
+The basic tank consists of a cylindrical body, conical bottom, arched top bottom, legs and several armatures for connection of the optional accessories.
+We produce them in these versions: